amunategui/amunategui.github.io/_posts/2014-09-27-Exploring-Your-Data-Set.md

 print(cor(1:5,c(5,4,3,2,1)))
 ```

 To help us understand this process, let's download the <a href="https://archive.ics.uci.edu/ml/datasets/Adult" target="_blank">adult.data set</a> from the UCI Machine Learning Repository.
-The data is from the 1994 Census and attempts to predict those with income exceeding $50,000 a year:
+The data is from the 1994 Census and attempts to predict those with income under $50,000 a year:

 ```r
 library(RCurl) # download https data